 Egg Muffins are an easy breakfast idea that you can make ahead for when you are on the go.
-Eggs, sausage, veggies and cheese are cooked in a muffin tin to create delicious and convenient egg cups.
+Eggs, sausage, veggies and cheese are cooked in a muffin tray to create delicious and convenient egg cups.

 Everything you love in an omelet is made into a health egg breakfast cup that allows you to meal prep for the week.
+If you are looking for a low carb breakfast recipe, this is it!
+You can even substitute turkey sausage.

 These hearty egg and sausage muffins are a great breakfast idea for work and can be eaten on their own or on an English muffin as a sandwich.